Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Well, there’s another type called electrostatic headphones.
 They have an even greater frequency response, and they deliver richer, more dynamic, and even less distorted sound (compared to planar magnetic headphones).
 Due to their price ($2,500+), most audiophiles can only dream about high-end electrostatic headphones.
 The price can go up to $50,000.
 Like that’s not enough, you will have to buy a special amp to drive them.
 They are much pricier than the planar magnetic headphones.
 The most famous manufacturer of electrostatic headphones is STAX.
 HIFIMAN has also made a few models of electrostatic headphones.
 Some of the most famous electrostatic headphone models are STAX SR-009, HIFIMAN Jade II, HIFIMAN SHANGRI-LA.
 HIFIMAN SHANGRI-LA are one of the most expensive headphones in the world (until today, less than 100 SHANGRI-LA headphones is sold worldwide).

 For most normal people, planar magnetic headphones are as good as it gets.
-If you are still interested in buying planar magnetic headphones, you should check out our list of 10 best planar magnetic headphones in 2021.
+If you are still interested in buying planar magnetic headphones, you should check out our list of 10 best planar magnetic headphones.

 1. Best Closed-Back Planar Magnetic Headphones: Oppo PM-3